shiv1972/Music_store_Analysis/README.md

 To run this project on your machine you need to install any SQL-supported DBMS then follow the steps below or you can also use Google Colab:
 1. Create a database.
 2. Create tables using the schema diagram provided below.
-3. Import csv files provided in the <a href="https://github.com/avishek09/Music-Store-Analysis/tree/main/dataset">dataset</a> folder.
+3. Import csv files provided.

 ## Schema Diagram